How Training Benefits work

 - Go to the Learn about an occupation page.

-How to apply for TB
+How to apply for Training Benefits

-- Download a training benefits application packet (PDF, 275 KB).
+- Download a Training Benefits application packet (PDF, 275 KB).

 Employment Security Department